 Since your cat usually travels in a carrier, it can be worse for her – if she is not prepared for it.

 The key lies in getting your kitty used to the cat carrier before the travel starts.
 Make her sit in the carrier for 2-3 hours every day at least a week before your want to head out.
 You can increase the number of hours according to the length of your trips.

-Your cat will thank you by staying calm and peaceful during your travels.
+Your cat might not like the 'travel practice' at first, but she will later thank you by staying calm and peaceful during your travels.

 Pack essential cat items for the trip